Bi-Factor Approximation Algorithms for Hard Capacitated $k$-Median Problems

-\section{The Dependent Rounding Approach}
+\subsection{The Dependent Rounding Approach}

+In our algorithm for hard-capacitated~\PROBkfl, we will apply the dependent rounding approach of Gandhi~et~al.~\cite{Gandhi2006} that is based on pipage rounding~\cite{Ageev2004}.
+For the sake of completeness, we give now an overview of this approach and state some properties that we will use.

-The dependent rounding approach of Gandhi~et~al.~\cite{Aravind} iteratively rounds a given vector~$y = (y_1, y_2, \ldots, y_N) \in [0,1]^N\!$ until all components are in $\{0,1\}$.
+The dependent rounding procedure iteratively rounds a given vector~${\y\in [0,1]^N\!}$, for any number~${N}$ of components, until all components are in~${\{0,1\}}$.
 It works as follows.
-Suppose the current version of the rounded vector is $v = (v_1, v_2, \ldots, v_N) \in [0,1]^N$; $v$ is initially~$y$.
+Suppose the current version of the rounded vector is~${\vv}$; initially,~${\vv}$ is~${\y}$.
+We have~${\vv=(\vvComp_1, \ldots, \vvComp_N)\in[0,1]^N}$.
 When we describe the random choice made in a step below, this choice is made independently of all such choices made thus far.
-If each $v_i$ lies in $\{0,1\}$, we are done, so let us assume that there is at least one $v_i \in (0,1)$.
-The first (simple) case is that there is exactly one $v_i$ that lies in $(0,1)$; we round $v_i$ in the natural way -- to $1$ with probability $v_i$, and to $0$ with complementary probability of $1 - v_i$; letting $V_i$ denote the rounded version of $v_i$, we note that
+If every component of~${\vv}$ lies in~${\{0,1\}}$, we are done, so let us assume that there is at least one component~${\vvComp_i\in(0,1)}$.
+The first (simple) case is that there is exactly one fractional component~${\vvComp_i}$; we round~${\vvComp_i}$ in the natural way---to~${1}$ with probability~${\vvComp_i}$, and to~${0}$ with complementary probability~${1 - \vvComp_i}$; letting~${V_i}$ denote the rounded version of~${\vvComp_i}$, we note that